vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

-* **Muscle aches or abdominal discomfort**: Even beyond a clear sickness, if I am feeing any kind of aches or strain on the muscles that I expect to use heavily during strength exercises, I skip the strength exercises.
+* **Muscle aches or abdominal discomfort**: Even beyond a clear sickness, if I am feeing any kind of aches or strain on the muscles that I expect to use heavily during weight-lifting exercises, I skip the weight-lifting exercises.

-* **Pre- and post-break for vaccination**: For vaccination (or any other injection into the muscle) I have a pre-break of three days and a post-break of one week for strength exercises.
-For blood draws, I have a pre-break of one day and a post-break of three days for strength exercises.
+* **Pre- and post-break for vaccination**: For vaccination (or any other injection into the muscle) I have a pre-break of three days and a post-break of one week for weight-lifting exercises.
+For blood draws, I have a pre-break of one day and a post-break of three days for weight-lifting exercises.

 * **Finger injury that gets in the way of gripping**: This can get in othe way of weights as well as pushups.

 ## History

-I have done strength exercises off and on, but mostly off, till about 2021.
-In November 2021, I started doing strength exercises regularly in November 2021 and have ramped them up slowly since then.
+I have done weight-lifting exercises off and on, but mostly off, till about 2021.
+In November 2021, I started doing weight-lifting exercises regularly in November 2021 and have ramped them up slowly since then.

-## 2021-11-02: starting my steady strength exercise journey
+## 2021-11-02: starting my steady weight-lifting exercise journey

 On Tuesday, November 2, 2021, I received my order of weights.
 The previous day I had received my exercise mat order.

-Starting on Tuesday, I began alternating-day weightlifting, pushups and stretching exercises.
+Starting on Tuesday, I began alternating-day weightlifting, push-ups and stretching exercises.

 I had already been doing stand-on-one-leg-with-eyes-closed exercises